aosabook/500lines/modeller/chapter.md

 #### Model, World, View, and Projection Coordinate Spaces
 We use the Model, World, View, and Projection coordinate spaces in this project.
 Each node in the scene has its own coordinate space, called the Model coordinate space.
 The representation of the node is stored with respect to the origin of the model coordinate space.
-For example, the cube primitive is stored as the 6 faces that make up the cube:
+For example, the cube primitive is stored as the 6 faces that make up the cube, each defined by its four corners:

 ``````````````````````````````````````````
 # Left face